Timeline for the 2019 OpenPlant Biomaker Challenge

-There is a simple application procedure - submit a short outline, and successful bids will receive an Arduino Starter Kit with 30 accessory components, including a 4D Systems programmable touchscreen.
+There is a simple application procedure - submit a short outline, and successful bids will receive an Arduino Starter Kit with 30 accessory components, including a 4D Systems programmable touchscreen, plus funds worth up to £1000.
+There will be a chance to demonstrate progress with your project in late July, and to pitch for an additional £2000 of follow-on funding.
 Your project must be documented and publicly accessible.
 We're using the hackster.io platform for development of project portfolios and connection with that very large community (~700,000) of open source hardware hackers and technical experts. (see https://www.hackster.io/biomaker for examples of Biomaker projects).
 Start your plans now for the next Biomaker Challenge!
 Open to workers at the University of Cambridge, John Innes Centre and Earlham Institute, Norwich - and any partners.
-Applications will open in March-April 2019, and be accessible from this site.

 Looking to get involved?

 Have a burning idea for a project?
 Looking for partners to help out?
-Post on our Hackster discussion page and we'll help match people and projects - or you can nominate an individual project.
-See more details about what is available under “Challenges”, and contact Alexandra Ting (email@example.com) with your proposal.
+Post on our new Team Building forum and we'll help match people and projects - or you can nominate an individual project, cast for partners, ask for advice or volunteer to help.

 Latest News and Updates

 Opportunities for collaboration

 Since 2014, we have funded small interdisciplinary projects and catalysed new collaborations between several hundred students, researchers and academics across Cambridge, Norwich and beyond.
 A comprehensive listing of these projects is provided here, along with links to open resources generated during the work.
 The projects have generated a large number of electronic prototypes, software, 3D printed devices and biological elements.
 We hope that these resources prove useful and can be built upon by others, especially as initiators for new low-cost approaches to quantitative biology and engineering for teaching and research.
 Please contact us if we can assist in any way.